Rengo-Labs/CasperLabs-LiquidityTransformer/README.md

 #### Build All Smart Contracts

-Run this command in main folder to build all Smart Contracts.
+Run this command in root folder to build all Smart Contracts of Uniswap Core, Uniswap Router, Stakeable Token contracts and Liquidity Transformer .

 ```
-make all
+make build-all
 ```

 #### Run individual Test Cases